calipsow/react-native-starter-kit/README.md

 ### You are not permitted to use this project for commercial use without an Licence signed by Callipson.
 ### Each violation against this will has be legal consequences.

+### This Restriction includes the commercial use as:
+- As a Starter Kit or Template as it is now or extended
+- Or any other commercial use

+### Whats Allowed:
+- You can use it for private and non commercial usages

 <div align="center">